 Registered Behavior Technicians receive 5% of their scheduled hours as supervised time by their BCBA.

 Safety is the utmost importance to Circle City ABA.
 We plan safety well before opening our centers and have regular safety maintenance, updates, drills, and training.
 Our centers are locked down so that anyone entering is permitted in as a known guest.
 We have regular fire and emergency drills, as well as routine external safety audits by local fire departments and other service providers.
 Cameras are used for an additional form of safety.
 Circle City ABA performs national background screens of all employees and initial and random drug screens.
 Routine check of equipment, toys, buildings and materials are performed daily and more formally on a quarterly basis.
-If any safety concerns arise, the concern should be given to a staff's direct supervisor, or parents may present concerns to the Center and Community Coordinator or their assigned BCBA.
+If any safety concerns arise, the concern should be given to a staff’s direct supervisor, or parents may present concerns to the Center Operations Director or their assigned BCBA.
 Safety concerns are reviewed and addressed immediately.
-All safety concerns are sent to the President of Circle City ABA.
+All safety concerns are sent to the Director of Operations or Regional Clinical Director.

 Every ABA session is individualized for every client.
 No two are the same.

 Goals are determined by the initial assessment performed by the BCBA who creates an Individual Treatment Plan for every client.
 Parent interviews, biopsychosocial documents, and reinforcer profiles are also completed by caregivers to understand their goals and history of services, education, medical, and other needs of the client.
 Do you consider input from parents?
 We see parents and caregivers as the “expert” of their child.
 We insist on ongoing feedback, participation, and communication with families.
 Circle City ABA creates a team for the child with our staff (BCBA, OT, SLP, RBT,) along with the family, educators, medical professionals and any other service provider to provide excellence in a comprehensive treatment package and to facilitate appropriate transition planning.